LambdaTest/CSharp-NUnit-Selenium/README.md

 uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
 Your tests and testing environments may require you to modify this framework.
 Issues regarding this framework should be submitted through GitHub.
-For questions regarding Sauce Labs integration, please see the LambdaTest documentation at https://docs.lambdatest.com/.
+For questions regarding LambdaTest integration, please see the LambdaTest documentation at https://docs.lambdatest.com/.
 This framework is not maintained by LambdaTest Support.